 Oils are wonderful for all types of skin because they are rich in antioxidants (free radical protection = anti-aging!), they don’t contain a laundry list of chemical ingredients, some have natural SPF, they plump skin (more anti-aging!), they repair damaged skin, prevent wrinkles, and they’re well absorbed.

 Here are my favorite oils for your best and healthiest skin.

 The 10 Best Oils for Glowing Skin

 1) Rose hip oil (also known as rose hip seed oil) comes from the seeds of a specific variety of rose.
 It’s incredibly rich in essential (and non-essential) fatty acids that are easily absorbed by the skin and enhance tissue regeneration.
 Rose hip oil is high in vitamin C, one of the most important skin antioxidants, so it’s great to combat aging skin.
 I LOVE rose hip oil and use it daily.
-I also use it as part of my combination formulas (see below).
+I mostly use it as part of or the base of my combination formulas (see below).
 It makes skin incredibly soft and dewy and erases fine lines, prevents wrinkles, reduces scars, and fades dark spots.
 I use this brand— it’s very affordable!
 If you have dry skin especially, this oil is for you for daily use.